oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 Parameters sent without a value MUST be treated as if they were omitted from the request.
 The authorization server MUST ignore unrecognized request parameters.
-Request and response parameters MUST NOT be included more than once.
+Request and response parameters defined by this specification MUST NOT be included more than once.

 ### Response Type {#response-type}